smckech/lordcephei.github.io/pages/formatting.md

     jekyll serve

-This will also create the same _\_site_{: style="color: green"} folder, but will also host the website locally.
+This will create the same _\_site_{: style="color: green"} folder, but will also host the website locally.
 Read your terminal output for the address of the site.